PeterEriksson/Countries-app-main/README.md

 - Next.js data fetching
 - Handling search input: Non case sensitive, Part of a string that matches. (with the help of toLowerCase and includes)
 - Practicing responsive design.
-- Working with react-select library for displaying a nice looking drop-down menu.
+- Working with react-select library for displaying a nice drop-down menu.

 ## TODO